 The vehicle production data for Toyota Motor can be filtered by region using the dropdown below

-The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Toyota from 2020-2029 using IHS Markit data.
+The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Toyota from 2021-2029 using independent analysis of S&P Global Mobility data.

-Toyota’s forecasted vehicle size: The proportion of SUVs produced by Toyota in its entire fleet is estimated to increase between 2020-2029 from 34% to 40%.
-Forecasts estimate that the proportion of large vehicles will decrease from 16% to 14%, medium vehicles will decrease from 17% to 13%, and small vehicles from 19% to 17%, all between 2020 and 2029.
-Light commercial vehicles are estimated to increase marginally from 14% to 15% in the same time period.
+Toyota’s forecasted vehicle size: The proportion of SUVs produced by Toyota in its entire fleet is estimated to increase between 2021-2029 from 37% to 42%.
+Forecasts estimate that the proportion of large vehicles will marginally decrease from 16% to 15%, medium vehicles will decrease from 14% to 12%, and small vehicles from 17% to 15%, all between 2021 and 2029.
+Light commercial vehicles are estimated to remain at 16% in the same time period.
 The AR6 WGIII report found that vehicle size plays a major role in determining vehicle emissions, with larger vehicles a significant driver of increased emissions.

-The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Toyota from 2020-2029 using IHS Markit data.
+The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Toyota from 2021-2029 using independent analysis of S&P Global Mobility data.

 The below graph compares automakers’ previous and forecasted production of zero-emission vehicles (BEVs and FCEVs), with the trend line extrapolated from the IEA’s 1.5°C scenario for road transport in 2030.